 The final bill of lading is higher than the initial estimate, what can I do?

 You should check over all the line items to make sure there aren’t any errors.
 When using reputable NYC movers, the final bill should not be higher than the original estimate.
-The only times it is higher is if the movers had to do extra work that was not requested in the initial call.
+The only times it is higher are if the movers had to do extra work that was not requested in the initial call.
 This could include extra packing, extra stops, significantly more boxes, etc.

 Do I need to pay for parking for the moving truck?